phpstan/phpstan/website/src/developing-extensions/collectors.md

 If you want to write [custom rules](/developing-extensions/rules) that take a look at the whole codebase instead of a single AST node, you can take advantage of collectors.

-PHPStan rules are executed in isolation across multiple processess so it's not possible to share information from all the executions.
+PHPStan rules are executed in isolation across multiple processes so it's not possible to share information from all the executions.

 In order to write a specific category of rules like unused code detection, we need to use collectors.